ocp-power-automation/ocp4-upi-powervm/docs/quickstart.md

  * `private_key_file` : (Optional) Corresponding private key file.
 Default path is 'data/id_rsa'.
  * `private_key` : (Optional) The contents of an SSH key to use for the connection.
 Ignored if `public_key_file` is provided.
  * `public_key` : (Optional) The contents of corresponding key to use for the connection.
 Ignored if `public_key_file` is provided.
- * `rhcos_kernel_options` : (Optional) List of [kernel arguments](https://docs.openshift.com/container-platform/4.4/nodes/nodes/nodes-nodes-working.html#nodes-nodes-kernel-arguments_nodes-nodes-working) for the cluster nodes eg: ["slub_max_order=0","loglevel=7"].
-Note that this will be applied after the cluster is installed, hence wait till all the nodes are in `Ready` status before you start using the cluster.
-Check nodes status using the command `oc get nodes`.

 ### Setup OpenShift Variables